TRY OUR LOCAL OTTAWA HOME DELIVERY

 Going to a venue for a holiday event?
 Check out the menu online in advance and determine what some healthier options are.
 Most restaurants are accommodating so don’t hesitate to make special requests such as more veggies in lieu of starch or extra protein on your salad.

 Digestion is a very complex process that requires a lot of energy.
-When we eat foods that are heavy, processed or intolerant to, our digestive system becomes overwhelmed.
-Keeping a bottle of full-spectrum digestive enzymes on hand for when you choose to eat foods that are a little more complex can have huge positive effects.
-Digestive enzymes are a safely and effectively help us break down our food..
+When we eat foods that are heavy, processed or we are intolerant to, our digestive system becomes overwhelmed.
+Keeping a bottle of full-spectrum digestive enzymes on hand for when you choose to eat more complex foods can have huge positive effects.
+Digestive enzymes safely and effectively help us break down our food.
 Enzymes can be taken before, during or after a meal to help prevent fullness, bloating, gas and indigestion.
-Adding a couple tablespoons of a fermented food containing naturally occurring probiotics such as organic sauerkraut or kimchi to your meal is another great way to improve digestion.
-Consider bringing some along for everyone to taste!

 Fresh squeezed lemon in water or a tablespoon of apple cider vinegar before meals are helpful for promoting digestion and regulating appetite.
 Herbal teas such as fennel, peppermint and ginger after a meal are wonderfully soothing to the digestive system.
 There are many herbal tea formulations to support digestion as well.
 Experiment with a variety of teas to see which ones work best for you!